MINISTRYGmbH/morrow-core/docs/debugging.md

 ...
 ~~~

-Time Handling
+Date & Time Handling
 --------------

 Sometimes it is useful to check several time phases of a project, e.g. for a raffle.
-It is helpful to instantiate a DateTime object in the DefaultController so you can imitate every date in your project.
+It is helpful to instantiate a native DateTime object in the DefaultController so you can simulate every date in your project.

 ~~~{.php}
 <?php